Niko171993/stock-market/README.md

 Some problems I ran into:
 I do not know recharts that well im studying it now, but display the chart was definitely a problem.
 Also styling the chart and centering it was a problem.
 I needed to use a margin-left: - 1 hack to center it correctly.
 I used definite widths on the card since I want it to look that way, if it grows it will distort it.

+### Day 2

+Worked on implementing real-time-update, and got into an infinite loop problem, solved it but its still iffy. also redesigned the card

+### Day 3

+Today I will be installing SASS and setting up context and reducers